domenechguillem/my_website/content/project/newphysicsCMB/index.md

 [^1]: We know that because Einstein's theory of gravity ([general relativity](https://en.wikipedia.org/wiki/Introduction_to_general_relativity)) predicts that the universe expanded until its current size.
 This means that looking backwards in the past the universe shrinks and, as it becomes smaller and smaller, the temperature rises.
 [^2]: Family of the proton.
 Particle made of three quarks.
 [^3]: The result of joining classical field theory, quantum mechanics and special relativity.
-[^4]: attractive in the sense they are motivated from fundamental physics.
+[^4]: attractive in the sense they are motivated from fundamental physics and that they are potentially falsifiable.